cheung-chifung/gompose/README.md

 ## Features

-[x] Spawn processes according to `.gompose.yaml` file with colorized log.
+- [x] Spawn processes according to `.gompose.yaml` file with colorized log.
-[ ] Cache logs into [BoltDB](https://github.com/boltdb/bolt), index logs locally with [bleve](http://www.blevesearch.com/).
+- [ ] Cache logs into [BoltDB](https://github.com/boltdb/bolt), index logs locally with [bleve](http://www.blevesearch.com/).
-[ ] Add interactive cli mode and allow user to filter/search logs.
+- [ ] Add interactive cli mode and allow user to filter/search logs.
+- [ ] Add cli tool to start/stop/restart process.
-[ ] More options, like environment variables, signal trapping, etc.
+- [ ] More options, like environment variables, signal trapping, etc.
-[ ] Support docker-compose-like options for docker.
+- [ ] Support docker-compose-like options for docker.
-[ ] Add HTTP UI.
+- [ ] Add HTTP UI.
-[ ] Add tests
+- [ ] Add tests.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.